swaptacular/swpt_accounts/protocol.rst

 commit_period : int32
    A period (in seconds) during which new prepared transfers can be committed successfully.
-That is: the most faraway value, which is allowed, for the ``deadline`` filed in new `PreparedTransfer`_ messages will be calculated by addinng that many seconds to the current timestamp.
+That is: the most faraway value which is allowed for the ``deadline`` filed in new `PreparedTransfer`_ messages, will be calculated by addinng that many seconds to the current timestamp.
 This MUST be a non-negative number, which MUST be the same for all accounts with the given debtor.

 status_flags : int32